Aisling-C/DataScienceWork/CapstoneProject2/DiabetesPrevalence/README.md

 **Overview**: This project uses demographic data from the US Census to predict changes in diabetes prevalence values at the US county level.

-**Start Here**: To get oriented with the project, first review the project proposal and other reports.
+**Start Here**: To get oriented with the project, first review the project proposal and other reports [here.](https://github.com/Aisling-C/Springboard/tree/main/CapstoneProject2/DiabetesPrevalence/reports)

 View the Tabelau dashboard of the project [here.](https://public.tableau.com/app/profile/aisling.casey/viz/Diabetes_Prevalence/USDiabetesPrevelance2004-2017)